Hydraulic head: Definition

+On Earth, additional height of fresh water adds a static pressure of about 9.8 kPa per meter (0.098 bar/m) or 0.433 psi per foot of water column height.

 The static head of a pump is the maximum height (pressure) it can deliver.
 The capability of the pump at a certain RPM can be read from its Q-H curve (flow vs. height).

-A common misconception is that the head equals the fluid's energy per unit weight, while, in fact, the term with pressure does not represent any type of energy (in the Bernoulli equation for an incompressible fluid this term represents work of pressure forces).
-Head is useful in specifying centrifugal pumps because their pumping characteristics tend to be independent of the fluid's density.

-There are generally four types of head: